aseprite/api/api/app.md

 ## app.apiVersion

 Returns the API version.
-See the [changes file](../Changes.md#api-changes) between version to know what offer each API version.
+See the [changes file](../Changes.md#api-changes) between versions to know what each API version offers.

 ## app.fgColor